-The present paper initiates the systematic study of the quartic light-cone nonholomorphic constraint, i.e. of type h--ah.
+The first part of the paper is a systematic study of the quartic light-cone non-holomorphic constraint, i.e. of type h--ah.
 In a previous paper, we derived a general solution to the (anti)-holomorphic constraints \cite{Serrani:2025owx} and explicitly classified theories with gauge and gravitational interactions (one- and two-derivative, respectively).
 However, parity and unitarity require both h- and ah-vertices to be present at the same time and to have equal couplings.
-Therefore, the nonholomorphic constraint becomes essential, and this is also where most of the no-go theorems hide.
+Therefore, the non-holomorphic constraint becomes essential, and this is also where most of the no-go theorems hide.
 The first important steps were already taken in \cite{Metsaev:1991nb}.

-In the paper, we warm up with Yang-Mills theory and gravity and proceed to numerous cases involving higher-spin fields.
+We will warm up with Yang-Mills theory and gravity and proceed to numerous cases involving higher-spin fields.
 We strengthen some no-go results and find some yes-go options.
 We also consider quasi-chiral cases, a term coined in \cite{Adamo:2022lah}, where we allow for both h- and ah-vertices, but in an asymmetric fashion.

-Using the spinor-helicity formalism for massless particles, we compute all local higher-spin amplitudes and find that one class shows similarities to Yang–Mills four-point amplitudes, whereas another parallels those of gravity.
-In the final part, we discuss quartic vertices with mild nonlocalities, i.e. nonlocalities that are not too strong to invalidate the light-cone deformation procedure.